alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 * items are handled in list order;
 * one `IO` completes before the next begins;
 * results are stored in the same order;
-* an exception stops the traversal;
+* an exception stops later items, but it does not undo effects that earlier items already performed;
 * every outer `Run()` traverses the list and executes the operations again.

 The nested `Run()` calls inside `TraverseSequential` are part of that deferred traversal's implementation, so they happen only after the outer batch program begins.
 If you wanted pauses between items, retries around each request, reverse order, or some other rule, `Run()` would not invent that later.
 You would build it into each item `IO`, or write a different traversal helper with a different policy.

 ## Conclusion

-The central distinction is not merely that effects exist.
+The important distinction is not merely that effects exist.
 It is that constructing an effectful computation is different from running it.

-This tiny `IO<T>` makes the computation a first-class cold value. `Delay` suspends it, `FlatMap` composes dependent steps without running them, and `Run()` marks the execution boundary.
+This tiny `IO<T>` represents an effectful thunk as a cold value. `Delay` suspends it, `FlatMap` composes dependent steps without running them, and `Run()` marks the execution boundary.

-Because construction and execution are separate, sequencing and traversal policies can be expressed by combinators or surrounding infrastructure instead of being hidden inside whatever abstraction happens to control when a function is invoked.
-The discipline is not to ban `IO<T>` from the interior of the program.
-It is to avoid calling `Run()` prematurely.
+Keep pure transformations as ordinary functions, return `IO<T>` from effectful helpers, compose those values without running them, and call `Run()` near the application boundary.

 ## Appendix